ppy/osu-wiki/news/2023/2023-07-27-summer-splash.md

 ### peppy's Picks

-Wrangling code and configuring lasers is hard work, but rest assured, the Dean "peppy" Herbert has taken some time from his schedule to wield the mighty power of The Pick, as is our (sometimes) tradition.
+Wrangling code and configuring lasers is hard work, but rest assured, the Dean "peppy" Herbert has taken some time from his schedule to wield the mighty power of The Pick, as is our tradition (sometimes).
 When we asked to describe his choices, he simply opted to unleash a defensive beam into the ceiling and fled without further explanation.

 That's summer for you!